-During pregnancy, you may develop brown patches on your face from the sun or a sunbed.
-These pigment patches are also called the 'pregnancy mask'.
+During pregnancy, you may develop brown patches on your face.
+These are pigment patches and are also called the 'pregnancy mask' or melasma.
+They are more common among people with darker-toned skin, and sunlight often makes them worse.
 Stay in the shade as much as possible and do not go on a sunbed.
 If you go out in the sun, use sun block or wear a hat.
 These brown spots usually disappear after pregnancy.

-Emotions during your pregnancy
+Mental health during your pregnancy